 What we don’t know is whether she was the wife of William Rountree or of his son Seaborn Rountree.
 We can make an argument for either case.

 First, some background.
 When William Rountree bought his land in Laurens County, South Carolina in 1790, an adjoining landowner was Isaac Gray.
 Both William Rountree and Isaac Gray remained neighbors for the next fifteen or more years, and appear together in several records.
-Isaac Gray’s will, dated 26 March 1829 and proved in Laurens County on 1 March 1830, gives $100 “unto my daughter Salley Roundtree.”5 All the other legatees were grandchildren, some of whom were old enough to be married themselves.
-We can tentatively infer from the will that he had a deceased son named Abraham Gray, and that some or all of the grandchildren were Abraham Gray’s.
+Isaac Gray’s will, dated 26 March 1829 and proved in Laurens County on 1 March 1830, gives $100 “unto my daughter Salley Roundtree.”6 Isaac Gray’s other children, and his wife, were all deceased and the other legatees were his grandchildren, some of whom were old enough to be married themselves.
+We can also infer from the will that he had a deceased son named Abraham Gray, who had died just a year earlier, and that some or all of the grandchildren were Abraham Gray’s.
 We also know that Seaborn J. Rountree named a daughter Sarah Gray Rountree, though whether for his wife or his mother is unknown.

 The argument that she was the wife of Seaborn J. Rountree depends partly on her age, which is not completely clear.
 Isaac Gray’s 1790 household in Laurens had two males over 16 and a single female.
 In 1800 he and his wife were both over 45, with one female 10-16.
 [Note that this is inconsistent with the 1790 household, unless either the daughter was born in 1790 or the wife in 1800 was a new one.]
 In 1810, they had a female 10-16 and another 16-26.
 [Another inconsistency.]
 In 1820 he was a single head of household.
 Thus Sally could have been Seaborn Rountree’s wife, born 1790 or later and still in her father’s household in 1800 and 1810.
 This fits our only other record of Seaborn’s wife, who was 30-40 in the 1830 census and who had her first child about 1815 or so.
 On the other hand, this forces us to explain why and how Seaborn J. Rountree, who had left South Carolina by 1809, might have returned to South Carolina to take a wife.
 It is also inconsistent with the statement of a son of Seaborn Rountree’s third wife that his first wife’s name was “Docia” Gray.
 Our best argument is the somewhat awkward assumption that Seaborn might have accompanied his mother on a trip back to South Carolina and married at the same time – we know that his mother traveled to Laurens District in 1812 or 1813.